Simón Bolívar

 Together with José de San Martín, Bolívar is regarded as one of the Liberators of Spanish South America.
 He is also considered the "George Washington of South America" due to his leadership in liberating several former Spanish colonies, just as Washington did for what would later become the United States.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Simón Bolívar" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Simón Bolívar" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools